cagataycali/awesome-strands-agents/README.md

 > Curated list of community resources for [Strands Agents](https://strandsagents.com/) - build AI agents in a few lines of code.

+## 📦 Publishing Your Strands Project

+Want your project to be automatically discovered and listed on [strands.my](https://strands.my)?

+### For GitHub Repositories
+Add the `strands-agents` topic to your repository:
+- Go to your repo → About section → ⚙️ Settings
+- Add `strands-agents` to Topics
+- Your project will be discoverable in the ecosystem

+### For PyPI Packages
+Prefix your package name with `strands-`:
+- Example: `strands-your-tool-name`
+- Publish to PyPI with this naming convention
+- Your package will be automatically indexed on [strands.my](https://strands.my)

+**Benefits:**
+- 🔍 Automatic discovery by the community
+- 📊 Listed on [strands.my](https://strands.my) package explorer
+- 🌟 Increased visibility in the ecosystem
+- 🤝 Easy integration for other developers

 ## Community Projects

 | Project                                                                                                                | Description                                                                                                                                                                                                                                          | Repository                                                                                        | Category             |